 Geographic Information Systems (GIS)

-The Community Development department manages the City's GIS, providing a common platform for departments, and public, to access geospatial information.
+Community Development manages the City's GIS to provide a platform for departments, and the public to access geospatial information & functionality.
 The integrity of this data is vital, so please feel free to notify the GIS Coordinator of any inconsistencies found in the information supplied, or for questions or feedback concerning operation of the following web mapping applications.
-To request geospatial data, please complete the request form at the bottom of this page.

 Interactive (Web Mapping) Applications